-Postconstruction water sampling will occur once per month for three months following the completion of the project and removal of all BMPs.
+Postconstruction water sampling will occur once per week for three weeks following the completion of the project and removal of all BMPs.
 Samples will be collected from Stas.
 Impact 1, Impact 2, Control 1 and Control 2 (Fig. 2).
 Photographs will be taken of each station during the sampling event.